isomerpages/moe-yishunsec/index.md

         - title: Links
           description: Self-help Tools & Web Pages
           url: /yss/links/
+  - infobar:
+      title: CNY Celebration and Early Dismissal
+      subtitle: Announcements
+      id: infobar
+      description: The school will be celebrating Chinese New Year on Monday, 16 February 2026.
+On that day, students will be dismissed at 9:30 a.m.
+      button: Read More
+      url: /files/Letter%20to%20Parents/CNY_Early_Dismissal_2026.pdf
   - infopic:
       title: YSS 40th Anniversary Celebrations
       id: infopic